 A fully mature, unneutered male cat will spend a good deal of his time trying to pass on his genes.
 To do this well, he needs to defend a sizeable territory, compete with rivals and court females.
 Since all of these require large amounts of energy, tomcats often look thin and ragged, with numerous scars and abscesses from countless fights.
 Straying, too, can become a real problem with both male and female cats as they seek a mate.

-As well as the risk of unwanted kittens, there is also the real risk of cats, particularly feral cats, passing on diseases against which there is no vaccination and for which there is no cure, such as the feline immunodeficiency virus FIVEditors note – my rather wild Tomcat contracted this and eventually died from it after a fight with a wild cat.
+As well as the risk of unwanted kittens, there is also the real risk of cats, particularly feral cats, passing on diseases against which there is no vaccination and for which there is no cure, such as the feline immunodeficiency virus the feline equivalent to humans AIDS although there is no danger of humans contracting this. *Editors note – my rather wild Tomcat contracted this and eventually died from it after a fight with a wild cat.
 The wild cat was so big it looked like it had swallowed a Koala.
-Whole. – the feline equivalent to humans AIDS although there is no danger of humans contracting this.
+Whole.*

 Before spaying: the female reproductive tract comprises the ovaries, fallopian tubes and uterus womb.